jmayer913/JMayer-Data-Library/README.md

 **First, let's start off by saying the memory storage data layer uses an auto incrementing long identity as the identifier so this means your application needs to use the DataObject.Integer64ID property when interacting with a data object and its data layer.**

 #### How to Create Your Memory Storage Data Layer
-Going back to our banking account example, your application needs a way to interact with the account data so you need to define an interface for your account data layer and an account sub class which inherits from StandardCRUDDataLayer in the JMayer.Data.Database.DataLayer.MemoryStorage namespace.
+Going back to our banking account example, your application needs a way to interact with the account data so you need to define an interface for your account data layer and an account data layer sub class which inherits from StandardCRUDDataLayer in the JMayer.Data.Database.DataLayer.MemoryStorage namespace.
 Optionally, the data layer would need to be registered to the middleware in the Program.cs; this allows for depedency injection if your application utilizes it.
 ```
 public interface IAccountDataLayer : IStandardCRUDDataLayer<Account>